DevExpress-Examples/wpf-docklayoutmanager-bind-view-model-collection-with-layoutadapters/README.md

 Follow the steps below to use the LayoutAdapter in your application:

 1. Create a LayoutAdapter class that implements the **ILayoutAdapter** interface.
 2. Implement the **Resolve** method.
-The method returns the target layout group name for the specified **DockLayoutManager** and the panel's ViewModel.
-When you implement the **Resolve** method, you can perform any action before a target name is returned.
+This method returns the target layout group name for the specified **DockLayoutManager** and the panel's ViewModel.
+When you implement the **Resolve** method, you can perform any action before the target name is returned.
 3. Assign a LayoutAdapter instance to the **MVVMHelper.LayoutAdapter** attached property on the [DockLayoutManager](https://docs.devexpress.com/wpf/DevExpress.Xpf.Docking.DockLayoutManager) to add the LayoutAdapter to DockLayoutManager.

 <!-- default file list -->